The best equipment rack for the type of installation

 Panels are attached or installed onto the equipment rack, most often on the front using screws.

 Panels can be in the form of blanks to separate equipment or they can come with a pre-configured design to house special equipment.
-Custom blanking panels are at times also used to hide sensitive equipment that can make the entire system collapse and therefore is concealed in the space behind the blank panels.
+Custom blanking panels are at times also used to hide sensitive equipment that can make the entire system collapse and therefore are concealed in the space behind the blank panels.

 Spaces between electronic components on the front face of the rack cabinet can be filled with metal filler panels.